kandji-inc/support/api-tools/update-device-record/README.md

 5. Enter the following to run the script.

-    `python update_device_record.py --input-file </path/to/input_template.csv>`
+    `python3 update_device_record.py --input-file "/path/to/input_template.csv"`

     **NOTE**: You can enter the path to the input file manually or you can drag the file from your Finder window directly into the Terminal window.

 ### Extra

-You can see additional help info by entering the following command in Terminal.
+You can see additional help info by using the `--help` flag below.

-`python update_device_record.py --help`
+`python3 update_device_record.py --help`

 ```
 usage: update_device_record [-h] --input-file "/path/to/input_template.csv" [--version]